Divorce Is A Difficult Process. We Can Help You.

 Thinking About A Divorce?
 Things To Consider Before You File

-- Why hiring an attorney makes sense — Even if you believe your case will quickly settle or there is no way you would ever need an attorney — think again.
+- Why hiring an attorney makes sense — Even if you believe your case will quickly settle or there is no way you would ever need a family law attorney — think again.
 We have seen time and time again clients who come to us, already in the process of a divorce but faced with an unexpected conflict.
 Having a divorce lawyer right from the start who understands your personal issues and the facts surrounding your case is only to your benefit and advantage.

-- Settlement is most likely: While every divorce case is different and some may even have to go to litigation if it is that contentious, almost all divorce cases result in a settlement agreement.
+- Settlement is most likely: While every Atlanta divorce is different and some may even have to go to litigation if it is that contentious, almost all divorce cases result in a settlement agreement.
 This is most beneficial to all parties involved as it is more efficient and cost-effective.

 - Understand your spouse’s and your family’s finances — now: Especially when it comes to property division, having a clear understanding of where your assets and debts are before divorce proceedings start is very important.
 Even if you trust your spouse and believe things are amicable it is always better to be safe than sorry.
 There are situations of hidden assets — don’t let that be yours.

 - Build your credit: A credit score is the key to any person’s financial future.
 Your spouse’s credit score will no longer be yours to latch onto.
 Make sure that you have a good credit score or start building toward a better one immediately.